 Stadium, Gate 7, Suite 255, Office #9

-Steven Frost is an instructor in the Department of Media Studies and interdisciplinary artist.
-His research focuses on textiles, memes, queer history, pop culture and community development in DIY spaces and libraries.
-In his creative work he often uses textiles – their association with the body and garments evoke tactile memories.
-Using weaving, he combines traditional materials like yarn and cotton with non-traditional materials from a range of sources, exploring the ways history and time are embedded in materials.
-His artworks evoke specific narratives and stories, referencing aspects of his personal and family history, and the history of the LGBTQIA+ people, among other topics.
-In workshops and interactive performance events, he works to amplify marginalized voices and foster communities to produce their own forms of representation.
+Steven Frost (pronouns: they/them) is an instructor in the Department of Media Studies where they serve as associate chair of Undergraduate Studies.
+They are an interdisciplinary fiber artist, and the faculty director of the B2 Center for Media, Arts and Performance at the Roser Atlas Institute.
+Their research focuses on textiles, memes, queer history, pop culture and community development in DIY spaces and libraries.
+In their creative work they often use textiles -- these material's association with the body and garments evoke tactile memories.
+Using weaving, Frost combines traditional materials like yarn and cotton with non-traditional materials from a range of sources, exploring the ways history and time are embedded in materials.